 A new addition to the Hayes Valley San Francisco neighborhood is a local outdoor beer garden called Biergarten.
 This traditional German beer garden serves both German beers and locally produced foods.
 It's one of the best ways to mix with the locals.

 During the summer, the beer garden is typically open from 3 pm to 9 pm on Wednesday and Thursday, 12 pm to 9 pm on Friday and Saturday, and from 12 pm to 8 pm on Sunday.

 You will find the Biergarten at 424 Octavia Street between Fell and Linden Streets.

 In addition to the beer garden, you will also find some other great places to grab a drink in Hayes Valley San Francisco.
-Some of my favorites include the Linden Room (cocktail bar, 330 Gough), Fig & Thistle (wine bar, 313 Ivy Street), and Noir Lounge (piano bar, cocktails, 581 Hayes).
+Some of my favorites include the Linden Room (cocktail bar in the Nightbird Restaurant, 330 Gough), Fig & Thistle (wine bar, 313 Ivy Street), and Anina (cocktail lounge with island inspired décor and drinks, 482 Hayes).